scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 {:numbered="false"}

 Many thanks go to Fritz Steinmann (SIX Group AG), Juan A. Garcia Prado (ETH Zurich) and Russ Housley (IETF) for reviewing this document.
 We are also very grateful to Adrian Perrig (ETH Zurich), for providing guidance and feedback about each aspect of SCION.
 Finally, we are indebted to the SCION development teams of Anapaya and ETH Zurich, for their practical knowledge and for the documentation about the CP PKI, as well as to the authors of {{CHUAT22}} - the book is an important source of input and inspiration for this draft.

+# Deployment Testing: SCIONLab
+{:numbered="false"}

+SCIONLab is a global research network that is available to test the SCION architecture.
+You can create and use your ASes using your own computation resources which allows you to gain real-world experience of deploying and managing a SCION network.

+More information can be found on the SCIONLab website and in the {{SCIONLAB}} paper.

 # Appendix A. Signing Ceremony Initial TRC {#initial-ceremony}